UnlockNYC/unlock-nyc-web-archive-23/useragreement.md

 Unlock NYC’s website, tools, and social media contain opportunities for users to contribute content.
 These include but are not limited to online communities (such as our Facebook page) and reporting chatbot.

 You agree that when using one of these communication services, you will not: defame, abuse, harass, stalk, threaten or otherwise violate the legal rights (such as privacy and publicity) of others; publish, post, upload, distribute, or disseminate any inappropriate, profane, defamatory, infringing, obscene, or unlawful content; upload files that contain viruses, corrupted files, or any other similar software or programs that may damage the operation of another’s computer, or violate any applicable laws or regulations.

+Unlock NYC reserves the right to block or otherwise remove user permissions to users who violate these terms or use Unlock NYC tools in a manner inconsistent with their purpose of supporting renters with vouchers to learn about their rights, record phone calls to landlords and brokers, and report unfair or discriminatory treatment.

 ## Accuracy of user-contributed content